leamas/oesenc_pi/README.md

 The *mingw* fixes and *fedora builder* are not relevant to the general case. mingw is anyway broken in this plugin, and the fedora builder is by no means necessary.

+## Testing

+  - Make a copy of the file ocpn-plugins.xml which is installed in the opencpn data directory.

+  - Add the metadata XML file produced by the build to this file, see the other examples.
+Install the file in the private data directory (~/.opencpn on linux %LOCALAPPDATA% on Windows).

+  - Check that the new plugin is available using `opencpn --plugin_list_available` on the command line.
+It should list the new plugin.

+  - Try to install the new plugin using `opencpn --plugin_install <nr>` where the nr is as listed by --plugin_list_available.

+  - Check the log file for errors after restarting opencpn.
+Is the new plugin actually loaded?
+Does it work?

+  - Check that the new plugin is installed using `opencpn --plugin_list_installed`.

+  - Check that the plugin can be removed using `opencpn --plugin_uninstall <nr>`, the nr as of --plugin_list_installed.